cpaskaz/machine-learning/README.md

 ***Apply:*** Implement machine learning models on your projects with our easy-to-follow code examples.

+*The datasets my examples utilize are from free online sources.
+I do not store datasets in my repo.
+The notebook will have a proper working link to import the datasets.*

-*My notebooks follow the same flow as depicted below:*
+***My notebooks follow the same flow as depicted below:***

 ![Notebook ML Steps](./images/mlProcess.png "Flow")

 My repository is continuously updated with new examples, ensuring you're always equipped with several examples.

 | Example | Level | Category | Model/s Used | Short Summary | Link |
 |---------|-------|----------|--------------|---------------|------|